The Discommon Thermoformed Card Wallet 2.0 Review

 Look & Design

 The design of the Thermoformed is by far the main selling point of this wallet.
 It truly is like nothing I’ve ever seen before and its clamshell design and attractive pinhole style makes it a pure combination of both elegance and minimalism.
 The sheer uniformly, and the thin slim look is something not normally seem in wallets.
 This along with being made from Italian calf hide really adds to its appeal.
-Not many people have come across the use of calf hide before (myself included).
-Love it or hate it this material has a feel like nothing else that I can only decrease as incredibly smooth to the touch and durable none the less.
+Not many people have come across the use of calf hide before (myself included) and it’s an odd material to use for sure.
+Nevertheless, love it or hate it, this material has a feel like nothing else that I can only describe as incredibly smooth to the touch and durable.

 The wallet comes in 3 distinct and highly attractive colors.
 This includes Navy with lime accents, black with yellow accents and Grey with orange accents.
 These colors are cleverly chosen to really make the design of the wallet pop.